 • While carrots roast, in a small bowl, combine sour cream and remaining yogurt with garlic to taste.
 Season with salt and pepper.
 Stir in water 1 tsp at a time until mixture reaches a drizzling consistency.

 • Meanwhile, melt 1 TBSP butter (2 TBSP for 4 servings) in a small pot over medium-high heat.
 Add pistachios and cook, stirring constantly, until lightly browned, 2-4 minutes. • Add couscous and a pinch of salt; cook, stirring, until toasted, 30 seconds. • Stir in stock concentrate and ¾ cup water (1½ cups for 4).
 Bring to a boil, then cover and reduce heat to low.
-Cook until couscous is tender, 6-8 minutes. • Fluff couscous with a fork; stir in half the cilantro and lemon zest.
+Cook until couscous is tender, 6-8 minutes. • Fluff couscous with a fork; stir in lemon zest and half the cilantro.
 Season with salt and pepper.

 • Divide chicken, couscous, and carrots between plates.
-Drizzle chicken with creamy garlic sauce and sprinkle with remaining cilantro and chili flakes if desired.
+Drizzle chicken with garlic sauce and sprinkle with remaining cilantro and with chili flakes if desired.
 Serve with remaining lemon wedges on the side.